ESDALab/HyperDS_tgrs/README.md

 ## Introduction

-This repository is the code implementation of the paper [Observation-Guided Meteorological Field Downscaling at Station Scale: A Benchmark and a New Method ](https://arxiv.org/abs/2401.11960).
+This repository is the code implementation of the paper [Deriving Accurate Surface Meteorological States at Arbitrary Locations via Observation-Guided Continous Neural Field Modeling](https://ieeexplore.ieee.org/abstract/document/10643214/).

 The current branch has been tested under PyTorch 2.x and CUDA 12.1, supports Python 3.7+, and is compatible with most CUDA versions.